 - Becoming a maintainer.

-There are 2 ways you can report a bug, either in our Discord server by opening a ticket or by creating an issue on GitHub.
+There are 2 ways you can report a bug, either in our Discord server by opening a ticket or by creating an issue using the bug report template on GitHub.

 Before submitting a bug report